Croatia says it has agreed plan on migrants with Slovenia

 ZAGREB Croatia has a plan to manage the flow of migrants agreed with Slovenia that it will start implementing when Hungary seals off the Hungarian-Croatian border, the government's spokesman said on Friday.

-Hungary said on Friday it would close its southern border with Croatia from midnight (11 p.m.
-BT).
+Hungary said on Friday it would close its southern border with Croatia from midnight.

 (Reporting by Igor Ilic; Editing by Alison Williams)